Can Crowdfunding Bring Back The Netbook?

 Netbooks and Tablets are Free (Score:2)

 During a time when I "worked from home", I would travel frequently.
 On one such trip, my laptop I used for work died.
 I needed one ASAP, so ordering online wasn't an option.
 I walked into BestBuy (not really any other option with where I was at the time).
 I just needed something to get me by until I returned home to my normal workstation, so I pick up a cheap Acer Aspire One 10" netbook for $300.
 This was I think five or six years ago now.
-This netbook is awesome, it has 2 DIMM slots in it, so I was able to
+This netbook is awesome, it has 2 DIMM slots in it, so I was able to move over the 8GiB of RAM from the dead laptop over to the netbook.
+All these years later, the thing is still working like a champ.
+It fits nicely instead of my camera backpack and use it to dump photos while on the go, with slow but functional support for the latest Lightroom and Photoshop.
+The thing also has wired gigabit ethernet, so it always travels with me when I'm working on-site for tech clients.
+Had a city-wide power outage recently where I was able to quickly hop into the server room with this thing, plug it in, and get to work monitoring the rack of server, AV, and phone equipment while running on emergency power.

+Looking at what is being offered by the link provided, it is just yet ANOTHER random Android device.
+Cool, I guess?
+But it wouldn't be able to do any of the actual WORK that I would need it to do.
+It is essentially just a phone/tablet with an attached keyboard.
+If I wanted that, there are things like the Transformer Prime from Asus.
+Or if I wanted to shell out actual money, there are Surface tablets from Microsoft.
+The thing being offered now adds no real functionality over the existing offerings whatsoever.

 Love my netbook!
 (Score:2)